sparamona/binbot/UI_WIREFRAME.md

 - **Primary Text**: #1f2937 (dark gray)
 - **Secondary Text**: #6b7280 (medium gray)
 - **Muted Text**: #9ca3af (light gray)

+## Image Handling Features

+### Simplified Image Upload Workflow
+1. **Upload Trigger**: User drags image to upload area or clicks to browse
+2. **Auto-Analysis**: System automatically analyzes image using AI vision
+3. **Chat Integration**: AI describes what it sees and adds image to conversation context
+4. **Natural Commands**: User can then use voice/text to decide what to do with identified items
+   - "add the mouse to bin 7"
+   - "put everything in bin 4"
+   - "just add the pen to bin 2"
+5. **Context Retention**: AI remembers image contents for follow-up commands
+6. **Automatic Association**: Images are linked to items when they're created

+### Image Search Integration
+- **Search Results**: Items with images show 📷 indicator in search results
+- **Image Preview**: Click image indicator to view thumbnail in search results
+- **Image Actions**: "View Images" and "Add Image" buttons for each search result
+- **Visual Context**: Images help users identify correct items when multiple matches exist

+### Post-Creation Image Association
+- **Add to Existing Items**: "📷 Add Image" button available for any item
+- **Multiple Images**: Items can have multiple associated images
+- **Primary Image**: First or designated image serves as primary thumbnail
+- **Image Management**: Edit, delete, or reorder images through gallery interface

+### Image Display Patterns
+- **List Views**: 📷 icon indicates items with images, count shows total images
+- **Gallery View**: Grid of thumbnails with item names and timestamps
+- **Detail View**: Large image preview with metadata and action buttons
+- **Search Integration**: Images appear in search results and help with disambiguation

 ## Interactive Elements